brandon-rhodes/blog/texts/brandon/2018/sympy.md

 to rewrite the matrix so that it can be computed directly from my input variables.

-All I needed to do was to express the complete coordinate transformation, confident that SymPy would simplify everywhere it was possible.
+All I needed was to express the complete coordinate transformation, confident that SymPy would simplify everywhere it was possible:

-    xo, yo, zo = rot_axis1(π/2-θ) * rot_axis3(-φ) * Matrix([xi, yi, zi])
+    xo, yo, zo = rot_axis2(π/2-θ) * rot_axis3(-𝜙) * Matrix([xi, yi, zi])

-The first output coordinate:
+This results in a formula for the first output coordinate:

     xo